Applications for Charityworks 2022 are now open and will close on 14 March, 1 pm! To apply, please follow this link.

 Owing to the diversity of opportunities available through Charityworks, we now welcome both graduates (any classification) and non-graduates to apply.
 This means you don’t require a specific qualification in order to apply to Charityworks.*

-You must have at least one piece of experience which allows you to demonstrate your commitment to social change (this can be paid or unpaid, at home or abroad, and can include caring responsibilities).*
+You’ll need to draw on at least one experience that allows you to demonstrate your commitment to social change.
+This experience can be paid or unpaid, at home or abroad, and can include caring responsibilities.

-In order to participate in the Charityworks Programme, you must have the right to work in the UK.
+In order to participate in the Charityworks Programme, you must have the right to work in the UK, full-time for at least one year starting in Autumn 2024.
+For international students, this means you can apply if you believe you’ll have secured your graduate visa by this date.

 You also can not apply as a ‘sandwich year’ or ‘year in industry’ as part of a current degree.